majes-git/t128-customize-otp-iso-image/README.md

 Details are documented at: [https://docs.128technology.com/docs/intro\_otp\_iso\_install](https://docs.128technology.com/docs/intro_otp_iso_install)

+As of SSR release 6.3.0 a new image format called Universal ISO (`SSR-<version>.x86_64.ibu-v1.iso` - image based installation) is being used.
+This tools also supports the new UISO format and injects the proper files (`onboarding-config.json` etc.) for automatic onboarding into the ISO.

 In order to be able to have one USB drive for the whole procedure `t128-customize-otp-iso-image` runs these steps:

-1. read an unmodified 128T ISO image as source for a customized ISO (output file)
+1. read an unmodified 128T/SSR ISO image as source for a customized ISO (output file)
-2. generate a generic quickstart file including the IP address(es) of the 128T/SSR conductor node(s)
+2. generate a generic quickstart/onboarding file including the IP address(es) of the 128T/SSR conductor node(s)
-3. add this quickstart file together with helper scripts to the new ISO into the `bootstrap` directory
+3. add this quickstart/onboarding file together with helper scripts to the new ISO into the `bootstrap` directory
 4. also add a file `conductors.txt` which contains the same IP address(es)
-5. extend the kickstart configuration on the ISO image to copy the quickstart file and scripts onto the target system (SSD)
+5. extend the kickstart configuration/installer script on the ISO image to copy the quickstart file and scripts onto the target system (SSD)
 6. finalize (write) the customized ISO image

 ## Custom quickstart files